SteeltoeOSS/Documentation/articles/steeltoe-3-2-2-adds-kube-service-bindings.md

 After this, if you run your application on a Kubernetes platform which supports the [Kubernetes Service Binding](https://github.com/servicebinding/spec) specification you should see configuration key/values appear in your applications configuration.

-As an added feature, the Steeltoe team has added integration with the Steeltoe Connectors library.
-This integration enables the Connectors library to pick up and use the configuration data built by the Kubernetes provider.
+As an added feature, the Steeltoe team has added integration with the [Steeltoe Connectors](https://github.com/SteeltoeOSS/Steeltoe/tree/main/src/Connectors) library.
+This integration enables the Steeltoe Connectors library to pick up and use the configuration data built by the Kubernetes provider.

  This feature is not enabled by default.
-To enable it you must edit your `appsettings.json` file and add the following configuration key/value.
+To enable it you must edit your `appsettings.json` file and add the following configuration.

 ```json
 {